Kathy Griffin Trolled President Donald Trump On His Latest Tweet Mocking Adam Schiff

-Comedienne Kathy Griffin is no stranger to being dragged online, but tonight, she trolled President Donald Trump on his most recent tweet, mocking Representative Adam Schiff.
+Comedienne Kathy Griffin is no stranger to being dragged online, but tonight, she trolled President Donald Trump on his most recent tweet, mocking Rep. Adam Schiff.

 Over the past week, Trump has lashed out at Schiff several times on his Twitter account.
-Early Saturday morning, President Trump retweeted a Fox News video showing that Representative Adam Schiff fell for a prank call from Russian pranksters.
+Early Saturday morning, President Trump retweeted a Fox News video showing that Rep. Adam Schiff fell for a prank call from Russian pranksters.

 “SHIFTY SCHIFF DUPED BY RUSSIAN PRANKSTERS!” yelled Trump alongside the video.